nopunindented/nopunindented/README.md

 ### Ahoy there!
 My name's Umer Fiaz, and I'm a 3rd year software engineering student at the University of Alberta

 • I'm a 3rd year software engineering student at the University of Alberta
-• I've completed 2 internships and am currently completing another at SUBNET Solutions.
-• I'm an incoming SWE intern at Dayforce (formerly Ceridian) on the Developer Experience (Infrastructure & Software Tooling) team :D
+• I've completed 3 internships and am currently completing another at Dayforce (formerly Ceridian) as an SWE intern on the Developer Experience (Infrastructure & Software Tooling) team
 • My goal is to create software technologies that are consumer-focused and solve real-world problems
-• If you want to work on a project together, I'd love to collaborate!
-• You can checkout all of my work & extracurricular experiences, and projects , in-depth, on my website: https://umerfiaz.com/
+• You can checkout all of my work & extracurricular experiences, and projects, in-depth, on my website: https://umerfiaz.com/

 :point_right: You can reach out to me on my email or connect with me on LinkedIn: